awa-ai/awadb/README.md

-# AwaDB - Awesome AI Native Database for embedding vectors
+# AwaDB - AI Native Database for embedding vectors

 Easily Use - No boring database schema definition.
 No need to pay attention to vector indexing details.

 Realtime Search - Lock free real-time index ensures new data fresh with millisecond level latency.
 No wait no manual operation.

 Stability - AwaDB builds upon over 5 years experience at JD.com running production workloads at scale using a system called [Vearch](https://github.com/vearch/vearch), combined with best-of-breed ideas and practices from the community.

 ## Quick Install